 The record’s release was accompanied by mistrust from the public.
 This was largely due to the accompanying movie, a charming if slightly unguided, project.
 Paul McCartney has called it a “Beatles student film.”

-Still, just try getting the scene of Lennon shoveling pasta down the throat of a woman out of your mind!
+Still, just try getting the scene of Lennon shovelling pasta down a woman’s throat out of your mind!

 The Beatles were at a creative crossroads at this time, and it shows in the somewhat disjointed nature of the album.
 While there are clear highlights when compared to their more successful releases, it is not relatively as cohesive.